- Michael McMahon

 I find myself getting into hot water over my Minority Rights even though I'm not actually a member of an ethnic minority.
 So I think it's important for victims to not only make a case for themselves in court but to also assert themselves in the media if they feel aggrieved.
 Public opinion is important because you can lose a battle but still win the war!
 It's hard to know whether to campaign for people if they're already personally forgiving to a partial extent.
-Any victim is free to form a petition within the rules of democracy.)
+Any victim is free to form a petition within the rules of democracy.
+Moreover victims can write their opinion pieces to the local paper.
+The dilemma is that even if some victims are willing to disagree with a low sentence they often do not complain hard enough to warrant others to protest for them.
+A summary of my justice thread was sent to two victims' rights groups in early 2023:

 (My comments are on post 4, 6 and 8 page 1, post 10 and 13 page 3 and post 8 page 4 of that thread.)